-Therefore, to be eligible for a grant, you must declare in your application if you comply with these requirements.
+You must declare in your application if you comply with these requirements.
 In particular, you will be asked to provide advice about how advocates operating with your organisation will receive professional indemnity insurance cover.
 You may need to declare you can meet these requirements in your grant agreement with the Commonwealth.

-9.3 How we pay the grant
+9.4 How we pay the grant